handy-serge/qwt/webcanter/doc/intro.md

 Compojure was split into several pieces and the syntax of the route definition was changed.

-Key peaces are the dependencies definitions in the project:
+Key pieces are the dependencies definitions in the project:

 ```clojure
 (defproject webcanter "0.1.0-SNAPSHOT"